springload/frontend-starter-kit/recycle-bin/starter-kit-ghpages/css.md

 ## File Structure

-We use a methodology called [ITCSS](https://www.xfive.co/blog/itcss-scalable-maintainable-css-architecture/), in which CSS is organised by increasing CSS specificity (CSS [Normalize](https://github.com/necolas/normalize.css/), then base styles, component styles, and finally utility classes, or that general approach).
+We use a methodology called [ITCSS](https://www.xfive.co/blog/itcss-scalable-maintainable-css-architecture/), in which CSS is organised by increasing CSS specificity (CSS reset or normalize, then base styles, component styles, and finally utility classes, or that general approach).
 Note: There is a framework built from this concept called [INUITCSS](https://github.com/inuitcss/inuitcss)